Loading

 2. The authorization is not intended for use to facilitate or obstruct the success of a take-over bid where Kitron is the target company.

-3. Under this authorization the Board of Directors may pay a minimum of NOK 1 per share and a maximum of the prevailing market price per share on the day the offer is made, provided, however, that the maximum amount does not exceed NOK 100 per share.
+3. Under this authorization the Board of Directors may pay minimum NOK 1 per share and maximum the prevailing market price per share on the day the offer is made, provided, however, that the maximum amount does not exceed NOK 100 per share.

 Dividend